brevzin/cpp_proposals/2996_reflection/reflection.md

 * removed `test_trait`, `qualified_name_of`
 * renamed `display_name_of` to `display_string_of`
 * adding a number of missing predicates for special member functions (`is_copy_constructor`, `is_move_constructor`, `is_assignment`, `is_move_assignment`, `is_copy_assignment`, `is_default_constructor`) and other members (`has_default_member_initializer`, `is_lvalue_reference_qualified`, `is_rvalue_reference_qualified`)
+* changed offset API to be one function that returns a type with named members

 Since [@P2996R3]: